-One Paid Time Off Pool
+Paid Time Off Policy

 So, you plan a two-week vacation to see your family for the holidays, but then you get the flu.
 Now you don’t have enough paid time off to cover both.
-What do you do?

 Going to Work Sick

 Think about how dangerous it is to have people with headaches and head colds commuting to and from work.
-Imagine how many mistakes these people are making on the job because they can’t concentrate.
-Consider how many other people are getting sick because contagious people can’t afford to miss work.
+Imagine how many mistakes these people make on the job because they can’t concentrate.
+Consider how many others get infected because contagious people can’t afford to miss work.

-Retail and food service, you’d probably be right – those tend to be the lowest paid sectors.
-That means the people who are making your food and bringing it to you are the people that aren’t allowed to be sick.
+Retail and food service tend to be the lowest paying sectors, which means the people who make your food and bring it to you are the people who aren’t allowed to be sick.
 The people who are bagging your groceries and handling your money are the ones who can’t afford to stay home.

 Sending Kids to School Sick